amaliak/mexBBFMM3D_easy/README.md

-	./example1.m		:	Example of how to use mexBBFMM3D for isotropic, regular grid ./example2.m		:	Example of how to use mexBBFMM3D for anisotropic, irregular large scale grid ./make.m		:	Makefile
+	./example1.m		:	Example of how to use mexBBFMM3D for isotropic, regular grid ./example2.m		:	Example of how to use mexBBFMM3D for anisotropic, irregular grid ./make.m		:	Makefile
 	./include/		:	Relevant header files
 	./mexFMM3D.cpp	        :	mex function